The Summer Session 2017 housing application is now available. Visit the How to Apply...

 The Student Village residences include 10 Buick Street and 33 Harry Agganis Way.

 10 Buick Street opened in the fall of 2000.
 This apartment-style residence houses students with junior or senior class standing.

 33 Harry Agganis Way opened in the fall of 2009.
 The North tower houses juniors and seniors in an apartment-style setting; the South tower houses sophomores, juniors, and seniors in a suite (dormitory-style) setting.

-New freshmen and transfer students are not eligible to live in the Student Village residences.
+New freshmen and transfer students are not eligible to live in the Student Village residences during their first year.

 The High-Rise, High-Profile Option